Ronkahn21/grove/docs/api-reference/operator-api.md

 _Underlying type:_ _string_

-TopologyDomain represents a predefined topology level in the hierarchy.
+TopologyDomain represents a level in the cluster topology hierarchy.
-Topology ordering (broadest to narrowest):
-Region > Zone > DataCenter > Block > Rack > Host > Numa